-1. Success of the subrogation unit is generally measured as a of the losses Dir ections: Identify each of the following s tatements as True or False.
-2. fault party the money the insurance con the insurance company to collect from an at- npany paid to or on behalf of the policyholder, right of recovery, which is usually required to True False 3.
-The condition/requirement for an insure in all liability policies. ed to waive their subrogation rights is the same True False 4.
-Property that has not been totally lost o value will apply directly to that claim's lo r destroyed and which retains some salvage oss adjustment calculation.
-True False 5.
-Insurance companies may have an option part of damaged property as salvage. on, according to loss conditions, to take all or True False
+1. Success of the subrogation unit is generally measured as a

+of the losses

+Diı rections: Identify each of the follow

+2. fault party the money the insurance ght to the insurance company to collect from an at- ce company paid to or on behalf of the policyholder, d their right of recovery, which is usually required to

+True False

+3. The condition/requirement for an in all liability policies. insured to waive their subrogation rights is the same

+True False

+4. Property that has not been totally value will apply directly to that cla lost or destroyed and which retains some salvage im's loss adjustment calculation.

+True False

+5. Insurance companies may have ar part of damaged property as salva option, according to loss conditions, to take all or ge.

+True False